On this page13

 Bad: "Will I be healthy?"

-Good: "Should I proceed with the knee surgery Dr. Wong recommended?"
+Good: "Should I proceed with the knee surgery my doctor recommended?"

 Bad: "Why do I feel tired?"

-Good: "Should I switch to the night shift to accommodate my natural sleep patterns?"
+Good: "Should I switch to a night-shift schedule to match my natural sleep patterns?"

 Study & Exams